anflopezoc/playlistAPI/Backend-homework/README.md

 -NodeJS
 -MariaDB

-You can clone or download the API's repository and then you need to create the .env file in the API.
-The .env file can use the following settings in the Backend-homework folder:
+You can clone or download the API's repository and then you need to create the .env file in the APIin the Backend-homework folder.
+The .env file can use the following settings:

     PORT=3000
     DB_HOST='localhost'